Abu Musab al-Zarqawi

 “We in Europe have been afraid that a big bang is coming sometime and that Zarqawi is planning it,” an official at Germany’s BND federal intelligence service told the April edition of the political monthly Cicero.

-A summary of the report by Agence France-Presse indicated the Jordanian terrorist has been seeking arms components in Russia’s volatile north Caucasus region and in Georgia, but it was unclear if he had been successful.
+A summary of the report by Agence France-Presse indicates the Jordanian terrorist has been looking to secure arms components in Russia’s volatile north Caucasus region and in Georgia.

 But it was unclear if Zarqawi had seen any success.